amygdala/tensorflow-workshop/workshop_sections/transfer_learning/cloudml/README.md

 GCS_PATH=$BUCKET/hugs_preproc_tfrecords
 gsutil cp -r hugs_preproc_tfrecords/ $GCS_PATH/preproc
 ```

+Once you've done that you can delete the local zip and `hugs_preproc_tfrecords` directory.

 (As indicated above, if we had a bit more time in this workshop, you could wait for your Dataflow preprocessing jobs to finish running, then point to your own generated image embeds instead).